JuliaPOMDP/POMDPs.jl/docs/src/def_pomdp.md

 #### Commonly-used distributions

-In most cases, the following pre-defined distributions found in the [POMDPModelTools](https://github.com/JuliaPOMDP/POMDPModelTools.jl) and [Distributions](https://github.com/JuliaStats/Distributions.jl) packages will be sufficient to define models.
+In most cases, the following pre-defined distributions found in the [POMDPTools](@ref pomdptools_section) and [Distributions](https://github.com/JuliaStats/Distributions.jl) packages will be sufficient to define models.

 ##### `Deterministic`